AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Cars are symbols of independence for many people, including folks with disabilities.
-According to the U.S. Board of Transportation, at least 9 percent of Americans ages 5 and older have travel-limiting conditions, but travel is possible and beneficial for many physically disabled Americans.
+According to the U.S. Board of Transportation, at least 9 percent of Americans ages 5 and older have travel-limiting conditions.
+Travel is absolutely possible and beneficial for many physically disabled Americans, but can sometimes come with unique challenges.

 If you have a physical disability, you may have found car trips to be frustrating or overly complicated.
 With some experimentation, you can still find ways to make travel more bearable.
 Car trips can be fun and freeing — with the appropriate planning and processes for your body.